nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

       If you have multiple boards connected, you are prompted to pick a device at the top of the screen.

-      A small notification banner appears in the bottom-right corner of VS Code to display the progress and confirm when the flash is complete.
+      A small notification banner appears in the bottom-right corner of |VSC| to display the progress and confirm when the flash is complete.

 .. _build_pgm_cmdline: